 Synchronous Programming and Refinement Types in Robotics: From Verification to Implementation

-Jiawei Chen
+Jiawei Chen,

-, José Luiz Vargas de Mendonça
+José Luiz Vargas de Mendonça,

-, Bereket Ngussie Bekele
+Bereket Ngussie Bekele,

-, and Jean-Baptiste Jeannin
+Jean-Baptiste Jeannin

 (University of Michigan at Ann Arbor, USA; Addis Ababa Institute of Technology, Ethiopia)